 On her website, Kilbride adds free “unit study” activities to accompany each book that include crafts, recipes, and games.

 Even with the activities these books comprise only a part of an American History course.
-On her website, Kilbride has lists of recommended historical fiction by time period that you might use if you want to incorporate these two books along and/or others for a real books approach to Early American History or other time periods.
+On her website, Kilbride has lists of recommended historical fiction by time period if you want to use these two books with others for a real-books approach to Early American History or other time periods.